utilmind/how-to-run-untrusted-app/README.md

 Usually docker is trying to package the entire project directory (including `node_modules`) into the build context and can encounters some kind of unreadable or broken binary/special file inside some directory not related fo sources.
 Let's restrict Docker accessing to the following directories/files.

+`node_modules` and other miscellaneous directories should not be in the Docker build context.

 ``` dockerignore
 node_modules
 .pnpm-store